yammooo/pirate-text-adventure/README.md

 mvn exec:java
 ```

+## AWS Settings

+If you would like your game to save to AWS S3, you will need to set up an AWS account and configure the necessary settings.
+Follow the steps below to set up AWS S3 for saving and loading game states:

+1. Sign in into your AWS account or create a new one.
+2. Search for "S3" in the services search bar and click on "S3" to create a new bucket.
+3. Create a new bucket with a unique name and configure the settings as needed.
+4. Search for "IAM" in the services search bar and click on "IAM" to create a new IAM user.
+5. Create a new IAM user with programmatic access and attach a policy that allows access to the S3 bucket.
+6. Save the access key ID and secret access key for the new IAM user.
+7. Modify the `credentials.properties` file with your AWS credentials.
+8. In the `AWSHandler` class, change the bucket name to the name of your S3 bucket.
+9. In the `AWSHandler` class, change the region to the region of your S3 bucket.

 ## Main Functions Reused from Existing Libraries

 - **Java Swing**: Used for creating the graphical user interface for the game.